Moonlighting, locum and replacement

 Note that your pay when you perform moonlighting will be subject to withdrawal of a membership fee intended for the Fédération des médecins spécialistes du Québec.
 The deductions are prorated to your billing, up to a maximum amount.

 It is very important not to perform moonlighting in a facility where you are on rotation.
-The law prohibits you from holding medical resident status and staff physician status in the same facility at the same time.
+The law prohibits you from holding resident doctor status and staff physician status in the same facility at the same time.

 Where to perform moonlighting